souffle-lang/souffle-lang.github.io/_docs/datalog.md

 **u** ⇐  **p** ∧ **q** ∧ ... ∧ **t**

-The Horn clause can be read as predicate **u** holds if the conditions **p** ∧ **q** ∧ ... ∧ **t** hold.
+The Horn clause can be read as: predicate **u** holds if the conditions **p** ∧ **q** ∧ ... ∧ **t** hold.
 We refer to predicate **u** as the head (aka. consequent), and the condition **p** ∧ **q** ∧ ... ∧ **t**  as body (aka. antecedent), repectively.

-There are three different types of Horn clauses:
+There are three different types of Horn clause:
- * Facts are unconditional of the form, **u** ⇐  **true**
+ * Facts are of the form, **u** ⇐  **true**
- * Definite clauses that have a predicate as a head, and one or more prediates in its body.
+ * Definite clauses have a predicate as a head, and one or more predicates in the body, as above.
  * Goal clauses are horn clauses of the form **false** ⇐ **p** ∧ **q** ∧ ... ∧ **t**

 The literals are predicates (i.e. logical functions with arguments that are either constants or variables), negated predicates, or constraints.
-All variables of a clause must be grounded, i.e., a variable must occur at least once as an argument of a positive predicate in the body of a clause.
+All variables of a clause must be *grounded*, i.e., a variable must occur at least once as an argument of a positive predicate in the body of a clause.
 Soufflé permits arithmetic and string functors assuming that their arguments are grounded.